 Let us begin this discussion by talking about one of the questions we come across very often:

-‘What is the difference between a writer and an author?’
+‘What is the difference between writer and author?’

 In the words of American fantasy and science fiction author A. Lee Martinez, “Those who write are writers.”
-And there cannot be a better suited explanation of that term.
+And there cannot be a better-suited explanation of that term.
 Taking it forward with the same simplicity, an author is someone whose writing has been published.
 Is that all?
-Well, no. There are many types of writers and authors and in all honesty, many a times, the thin line of demarcation between too is actually blurry.
+Well, no. Many types of writer and author exist and in all honesty, many times, the thin line of demarcation between the two is actually blurry.